Terrelle Pryor Charged With Assault, Woman Charged With Attempted Murder After His Stabbing

 “The only reason I’m here was to make sure that he didn’t die,” the woman told a local Pittsburgh news affiliate, via the New York Post.
 “We should have just let him die.”

 It was not yet clear how the stabbing could affect Pryor’s NFL prospects.
-After entering the league as a quarterback, Pryor spent the the 2014 season out of the NFL and returned as a wide receiver.
-He has played for a series of teams, including the Buffalo Bills and New York Jets last season.
+After entering the league as a quarterback, Pryor spent the 2014 season out of the NFL and returned as a wide receiver.
+He has played for a series of teams, including the Buffalo Bills and New York Jets, last season.
 He spent the preseason with the Jacksonville Jaguars but was cut in September.

 Pryor was living in Pittsburgh, close to his hometown of Jeannette, Pennsylvania, and reportedly sought to return to the NFL.